 Participation: As noted, at least half of each class will be spent in class discussion, group work and presentations.
 Your active participation in these activities will be vital to your understanding and success in the course.
-Participation includes contributing questions and answers to the class, and listening attentively to others' questions and answers.
+Participation includes contributing questions and answers to the class, listening attentively to others' questions and answers, and writing solutions on the board with your team.
 Good participation also includes arriving on time to class, leaving all cell phones and other electronic devices off and stowed, and participating until the full class period has been completed.

 Exams: Exams are meant to test your ability to perform techniques quickly and efficiently and your ability to illustrate a deep understanding of the material by combining different concepts from within the material.
 Departmental non-graphing calculators will be provided for you at each exam; you may not use your own calculator.
-There will be three 60-minute exams and a final exam.
+There will be three 70-minute exams and a final exam.
 The exams are scheduled for the following dates:

-- Exam 1: Thursday, September 20th in lab
+- Exam 1: Thursday, September 19th in lab

-- Exam 2: Thursday, October 18th in lab
+- Exam 2: Thursday, October 17th in lab

-- Exam 3: Thursday, November 15th in lab
+- Exam 3: Thursday, November 14th in lab

-- Final Exam: Tuesday, December 18th, 1:30-4:30pm
+- Final Exam: Tuesday, December 17th, 1:30-4:30pm